 Reporting Services

 A separate dashboard would be provided for reporting which will present several types of reports for different types of users.
 They will be configurable using the configuration module.
+For this SQL Server Reporting Services would be used which is a solution that customers deploy on their own premises for creating, publishing, and managing reports, then delivering them to the right users in different ways, whether that’s viewing them in web browser, on their mobile device, or as an email in their in-box.

 Framework/Infrastructural Components